vkmc/trove-image-elements/README.md

 With the script
 ---------------

-Edit the required params and run 'sudo ./create-trove-image.sh'
+Simply run 'sudo ./create-trove-image.sh -h' to see run instructions.

 Based on